It's the time of year when IRA contributions are on many people's minds—especially those doing their tax returns and looking for a deduction.

 5. "Catch-up" contributions can help those age 50 or older save more

-If you're age 50 or older, you can save an additional $1,000 in a traditional or Roth IRA each year.
+In 2024, if you're age 50 or older, you can save an additional $1,000 in a traditional or Roth IRA each year.
+Beginning this year, this amount will be adjusted yearly for inflation.
 This is a great way to make up for any lost savings periods and make sure that you are saving the maximum amount allowable for retirement.
 For example, if you turn 50 this year and put an extra $1,000 into your IRA for the next 20 years, and it earns an average return of 7% a year, you could have almost $44,000 more in your account than someone who didn't take advantage of the catch-up contribution.3

 6. You can open a Roth IRA for a child who has taxable earned income4

 Helping a young person fund an IRA—especially a Roth IRA—can be a great way to give them a head start on saving for retirement.
 That's because the longer the timeline, the greater the benefit of tax-free earnings.
 Although it might be nearly impossible to persuade a teenager with income from mowing lawns or babysitting to put part of it in a retirement account, gifting money to cover the contribution to a child or grandchild can be the answer—that way they can keep all of their earnings and still have something to save.